The internet and IoT are forever growing and expanding!

 1. Purge Expired Data

 Some data can never be purged, like personal records and medical files.
-But others can be safely purged, based on your company’s, federal and state’s policies.
-This will free up a lot of space and take some of the heat off of your data center equipment.
+Also, others can be safely purged, based on your company’s, federal and state’s policies.
+This will free up a lot of space and take some of the heat off of your equipment.

 2. Identify Old Data And Move It

 Moving old data that’s not relevant can free up storage.
-It can also take some of the stress off of your hard drive and equipment.
-If you’re migrating sensitive information, use a secure location and continue to comply with company-wide, state and federal privacy laws.
+It can also take some of the stress off of your hard drive and data center equipment.
+Also, if you’re migrating sensitive information, use a secure location and continue to comply with company-wide, state and federal privacy laws.

 3. Toss Out Trash Files

 From emails and spam, to cookies and non-sensitive business information, these files can really accumulate.
 Tossing out these files can free up a large amount of memory.
-This can help your equipment to run faster, plus it frees up storage for more relevant files.
+Also, this can help your equipment to run faster, plus it frees up storage for more relevant files.

 4. Rearrange Your Data Center

 Rearrange your data center, so that you can add more equipment.
 Adding equipment is the best way to take some of the strain off of your current equipment.
-It also helps your overall system to run faster and more efficiently, by shifting some of the work from the older data center equipment to newer equipment.
+It also helps your overall system to run faster and more efficiently, by shifting some of the work from the older to the newer.

 More Ways To Unburden Your Data Center Equipment

-The staff at Critical Power Products And Services knows data center equipment inside and out.
-We have more advice tips and strategies on how to reconfigure and relocate your data center.
+The staff at Critical Power Products And Services knows data centers inside and out.
+We have more advice, data center equipment tips and strategies on how to reconfigure and relocate your data center.
 Let us help you to unburden your data center equipment, while maximizing efficiency.